djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 _Note_: If the client has no finalized checkpoints, start PoW from the client's highest justified checkpoint.
 If the client has no justified or finalized checkpoints, simply choose the block with the highest PoW score as in normal PoW.

-A client considers a checkpoint finalized if each of the following are true:
+A client considers a checkpoint finalized if each of the following is true:
 * During an epoch, the previous epoch's checkpoint is finalized within the casper contract
 * The current dynasty deposits _during the epoch in question*_ were greater than `NON_REVERT_MIN_DEPOSIT`
 * The previous dynasty deposits _during the epoch in question*_ were greater than `NON_REVERT_MIN_DEPOSIT`